AdobeDocs/learning-manager.en/help/migrated/learners/adobe-captivate-prime-app-for-desktop.md

 ## Annotations (video recordings and screenshots) {#annotationsvideorecordingsandscreenshots}

-Annotations can be used on video recordings and screenshots to highlight specific details or write some text for the other users to read.&nbsp;
+Annotations can be used on video recordings and screenshots to highlight specific details or write some text for the other users to read.

 For video, users can only annotate on top of the screen.